-The third Action Plan was drafted by a 12 member committee headed by JC Kala, a former secretary to MoEFCC.
-The plan contains detailed recommendations to be practiced in the protected areas.
-The key focus areas of this plan are wildlife health, conservation of marine ecosystem, reduction of human-wildlife conflict, conservation of coastal ecosystem and integration of climate change into wildlife planning.
+The Third Wildlife Action Plan was drafted by a 12 member committee headed by JC Kala, a former secretary to MoEFCC.
+The plan contains detailed recommendations to be practiced in protected areas.
+The key focus areas of this plan are wildlife health, conservation of the marine ecosystem, reduction of human-wildlife conflict, conservation of coastal ecosystem, and integration of climate change into wildlife planning.

-- This is the first time that an action plan on wildlife is recognising the impact of climate change on wildlife.
+- This is the first time that an action plan on wildlife is recognizing the impact of climate change on wildlife.

-- The plan focuses on integrating climate change mitigation actions into wildlife management planning process.
+- The plan focuses on integrating climate change mitigation actions into the wildlife management planning process.

 - It suggests planting along ecological gradients and assisted wildlife migration because climate change has caused the death of certain flora.

-- The plan talks about the issue of animal-human conflict and its impact on wildlife habitat such as its shrinkage, deterioration and fragmentation.
+- The plan talks about the issue of animal-human conflict and its impact on wildlife habitats such as its shrinkage, deterioration, and fragmentation.

-- Highlighting the importance of people’s participation in this regard, the plan encourages awareness of conservation, ecodevelopment, education, training and outreach programmes for people.
+- Highlighting the importance of people’s participation in this regard, the plan encourages awareness of conservation, ecodevelopment, education, training, and outreach programs for people.